codefellows/seattle-code-301n24/curriculum/class-09/facilitator/README.md

 ## What might students struggle with today?

 - The concept of modules will be tough at first.
-KISS is the rule of the day.
+KISS is the rule of the day (Keep It Super Simple).
   - No need to dive deep into the mechanics, just get the syntax right.
 - Understanding the module pattern
 - Making sense of what belongs where